ialbert/biostar-central/docs/customize.rst

 fill in the values that are specific to your internet provider.
 If you get an error sending emails then this information is not set properly.

-To use the new environment start the site by sourcing this script instead of the default one.
+To use the new environment to start the site by sourcing this script instead of the default one.
 For example to initialize the site one would run::